lagivan/lagivan.github.io/content/about.md

 permalink: /about/
 ---

-Hi, I'm __Ivan Lagunov__ and I’m a __Senior IT Consultant__ and __R&D Team Lead__.
-Together with my team we specialize in solving complex enterprise problems and developing high quality solutions.
-Our area of expertise covers Frontend and Backend Web/Mobile Development and DevOps.
-We offer excellent services in software development and consultancy.

-I have a broad range of interests but I'm mostly devoted to IT and software development.
-I'm genuinely interested in all aspects of software technology and have deep knowledge of Java EE, SQL/NoSQL databases, XML-related technologies, Semantic Web, algorithms and data structures.
-In spare time I'm busy self-learning, writing a programming blog, doing sports and travelling.
+Passionate about technology and innovation, I lead the __R&D team__ at __ZNAPZ__, where we tackle complex problems and develop high-quality solutions.
+My expertise spans across __frontend and backend web development__, __mobile app development__, __DevOps__, and __cloud technologies__.
+Currently, I'm focused on leading the development of cutting-edge solutions within the enterprise asset management domain, particularly centered around __IBM Maximo__.

+While my interests are diverse, my heart lies in IT and technical management.
+I'm constantly learning and expanding my knowledge across various technologies, like the potential of AI in streamlining enterprise processes, along with modern trends and leadership aspects.
+Outside of work, I enjoy spending time with my wonderful wife and son, learning new things, staying active through sports, and exploring the world through travel.

-I was born in Izhevsk, a small industrial city in European Russia.
-At the end of the secondary school I found myself rather keen on programming.
-In 2004 I entered my alma mater [St. Petersburg National Research University of Information Technologies, Mechanics and Optics](http://en.ifmo.ru/en/page/47/Public_and_professional_recognition.htm) which I graduated 6 years later with an advanced knowledge of Computer Science.
-In 2006 I started a professional career in St. Petersburg.
-In 2012-2016 I lived in the country with the best bicycle culture (the Netherlands, of course) working for a leading global semiconductor company NXP.
-Since I moved back to St. Petersburg, I'm busy working with external customers and managing a small R&D team.
+Born and raised in Izhevsk, Russia, I discovered my passion for programming during my high school years.
+In 2004, I began my academic journey at [St. Petersburg National Research University of Information Technologies, Mechanics and Optics](http://en.ifmo.ru/en/page/47/Public_and_professional_recognition.htm), graduating six years later with a Master's degree in Computer Science.
+My professional career kicked off in St. Petersburg in 2006, and I later relocated to the Netherlands.
+Over the years, I've gained invaluable experience working with diverse clients, leading distributed teams, and delivering impactful projects.

-## Contact

-If you have any questions, comments, or would just like to say hello, please don't hesitate to [drop me a line](mailto:lagivan@gmail.com).

-## Credits
+### Credits

 This website’s theme was originally developed by [David Ensinger](http://davidensinger.github.io/).